chrisrabe/heroku-angular7-template/README.md

 This application uses Express and NodeJS as its backend and Angular 7 as the front-end framework.
 It would be very beneficial if you study the structure of the code.
+The deployed version of this application looks like [this](https://heroku-angular-template.herokuapp.com).

 ## Running the Project